mvancompernolle/TankBattle/README.md

 ## Getting Started

-## Connecting the Basic Server and Client
+### Connecting the Basic Server and Client

+To test whether or not the server and client can successfully communicate on your machine, try using the existing example projects.

 1. Open the Unity3D project located in the TankServerApp folder.
 2. Hit play, and verify that there are no problems with initialization by looking